The London Warner Bros. Studio at Leavesden Studios offers ‘The Making of Harry Potter’ tour, popular with both kids and adults.

 Find out about Hogwarts’ best-kept secrets, including interesting tidbits and trivia about special effects and animatronics.

-The whole trip lasts 7.5 hours, and you get to spend four hours and more at the studio.
+The trip lasts 7.5 hours, and you get to spend four or more at the studio.

 Ticket Prices